-I didn't attend this wedding.
-In fact, until years later, I didn't even know Delma existed.
-And she lived right across the street from me!
+I didn’t attend this wedding.
+In fact, until years later, I didn’t even know Delma existed.
+And she had lived right across the street from me!

-Based on this slide's date imprint, this wedding likely occurred in May of 1967, so, I would have been 11½.
+Based on this slide’s date imprint, this wedding likely occurred in May of 1967, so, I would have been about 11½.

-It's very possible that Delma was already living on her own when the Estrada families moved onto Utah Street, which is why I wasn't aware of her at the time.
-I think she was my brother Bob's age (who is ten years older than I am), and he wasn't living at home in 1967, so it's very possible that she simply wasn't around.
-Or... being eleven years old and all, I might have been too busy playing baseball or round-up (a more grown-up version of hide-and-seek) to have noticed her.
+It’s very possible that Delma was already living on her own when the Estrada families moved onto Utah Street, which is why I wasn’t aware of her at the time.
+I think she was my brother Bob’s age (who is nine years older than I am), and he wasn’t living at home in 1967, so it’s very possible that she simply wasn’t around.
+Or… being eleven years old and all, I might have been too busy playing baseball or round-up (a more grown-up version of hide-and-seek) to have noticed her.

 But as regards this photograph, Delma isn’t really the story.
 The story is her sister Olga.